qor/doc/README.md

 Typically, a [QOR](https://github.com/qor/qor)-based system will revolve around [QOR Admin](./chapter2/setup.md), which is the CMS component.
 [QOR Admin](./chapter2/setup.md) facilitates easy database and media content management and is not bound to a single database technology.

 The bulk of [QOR](https://github.com/qor/qor)'s multifaceted capabilities lie in the plugins, they can be used independently but their super-powers shine when used together.
-Many of the plugins utilise [GORM](https://github.com/jinzhu/gorm), but it is possible to utilise any other ORM if need be.
+Many of the plugins utilise [GORM](https://github.com/jinzhu/gorm) as ORM.

 We, [The Plant](https://theplant.jp), utilise [QOR](https://github.com/qor/qor) on our own projects and are interested to hear about yours and your experience in using [QOR](https://github.com/qor/qor) - there are a number of ways to contribute and communicate with us and the [QOR](https://github.com/qor/qor) community: